 Route 77

-The 77 survived a recent proposal to withdraw the route in connection the opening of the Jubilee Line extension.
+In the late 1990s, the 77 survived a proposal to withdraw the route in connection the opening of the Jubilee Line extension.
 The intention was to split it into two overlapping sections, with one section from Tooting to Vauxhall numbered 447 and one from Clapham Junction to Waterloo, continuing to London Bridge to replace the P11 (or 381 as it is now), numbered 377.
 In addition the 447 service would have provided a new link from between Lavender Hill and Vauxhall via Queenstown Road and Nine Elms.

-This plan was dropped — what would the residents of Tooting have made of “Route 77 is being withdrawn because of the Jubilee Line Extension”?! — but there was then a plan to renumber the route to 272, to match with the number 270 on the common section between Tooting and Earlsfield.
-Either way, in due time route 77A would have been able to lose its suffix, thus eliminating the last suffixed London Buses route.
-But this plan, too, seems to have been quietly dropped, at least for the foreseeable future.
+This plan was dropped – what would the residents of Tooting have made of “Route 77 is being withdrawn because of the Jubilee Line Extension”?! – but there was then a plan to renumber the route to 272, to match with the number 270 on the common section between Tooting and Earlsfield.
+Either way, in due time route 77A would have been able to lose its suffix, thus eliminating the last suffixed London Buses route, though quite why this was deemed so important has never been made clear.
+The aim was eventually achieved after the number 87 was vacated by a different structural change!

-Interestingly, there is apparently a new plan — as yet unfulfilled or confirmed — for a new 437 between Vauxhall and Clapham Junction.
+Interestingly, there was then a further plan for a new 437 between Vauxhall and Clapham Junction.
 This sounds very like a resurrection of part of the 447 proposal, with the revised number being suspiciously similar to the 137, which also runs down Queenstown Road.
+This aim was eventually fulfilled instead by an extension of route 156.

 Navigation